Lough Scur: Book of Lough Scur

-In the early 20th century, a book or manuscript titled the "Book of Lough Scur", on the Reynolds family, supposedly existed in the library of an unidentified deceased person living near Keshcarrigan, co.
-Leitrim.
+In the early 20th century, a book or manuscript titled the "Book of Lough Scur", on the Reynolds family, supposedly existed in the library of an unidentified deceased person living near Keshcarrigan, County Leitrim.

-"Book of LoughScur - A book or manuscript bearing this title, on the Reynolds family (ancient name MacRannal or Magrannal), co.
-Leitrim, was heard of about three years ago in the neighbourhood of Keshcarrigan, co.
-Leitrim, as having been seen in the library of a gentleman who had died a little while previously; but his name was not ascertained.
+"Book of LoughScur - A book or manuscript bearing this title, on the Reynolds family (ancient name MacRannal or Magrannal), County Leitrim, was heard of about three years ago in the neighbourhood of Keshcarrigan, County Leitrim, as having been seen in the library of a gentleman who had died a little while previously; but his name was not ascertained.
 Materials are being collected for a history of the Reynolds family, and information regarding this book or the loan of it would be much appreciated.
 [June 1st 1905]".

 [text: query from [Henry F. Reynolds, 93, Denbigh Street, S.W.]